(Thesis) Reservoir Computing With Dynamical Systems: Theory

 Then $W^*_{\ell\ell} \to W^*$ so we choose $\ell_0 \in \mathbb{N}$ sufficiently large that for any $\ell > \ell_0$

 Now the proof proceeds directly

 \end{proof}

 We have shown that with a reservoir computer, and least squares regression, we can obtain $W_{\ell\ell}$ such that $W_{\ell\ell}^{*\top}f$ closely approximates the boundary data, and closely approximates the derivative condition on the interior.
 But does this imply that $W_{\ell\ell}^{*\top}f$ closely approximates the unique solution $\phi$ of the Dirichlet problem i.e. can we ensure that $\lVert W_{\ell\ell}^{*\top}f - \phi \rVert_{L^2(\mu)} < \epsilon$?
-This follows if the solution $\phi$ depends $L^2(\mu)$-continuously on the boundary data $h$.
 We are not sure.
-This difficulty has likely emerged because we are working in $C^2(\Omega) \cup C^2(\partial \Omega)$, and could probably be avoided by working in the Sobolev space $H^1$.
+This difficulty has likely emerged because we are working in $C^2(\bar{\Omega})$, and could probably be avoided by working in the Sobolev space $H^1$.
 Analysing the problem in $H^1$ could be a fruitful direction of future work.

 Theorem \ref{theorem::Dirichlet_approx} is an offline learning result where the reservoir computer is trained using least squares regression, once all the data has been collection.
 We can prove a similar online result where the weights $W_k$ are updated as new data comes in.